>> design & price

 I can refuse to tattoo you if you show up drunk or high.

-Drink a lot of water - hydrated skin is more flexible so you heal better after.
+Drink a lot of water - hydrated skin is more flexible, so the skin doesn't break while tattooing, it is less painful and you heal better after.
 Get a good sleep, when you are well rested you can deal with the pain better.

 Eat before your appointment and you can bring chocolate to get some energy through the session :)

-Don't be scared if the tattoo under the foil looks weird, your skin is releasing the excessive ink, blood and plasma and the folia doesn't let it leave.
+Don't be scared if the tattoo under the foil looks weird, your skin is releasing the excessive ink, blood and plasma and the foil doesn't let it leave.